 Our intuitive graphs and charts are easy to read, easy to share, and update in real-time as you select and deselect your test participants.
 It’s the fun sort of UX research data!

 Beneath the psychometric graphs is an expanded list of the users, how they responded to the psychometric survey questions, and their score and deviation.
 A helpful tip is to check this list first and find out who had the WORST experience.
 Start with the most extreme deviation.

-Beyond just the psychometric scoring, you will also find the Task Usability (via the SEQ), Task Completion, and Task Duration metrics tabbed in this panel.
+Beyond just the psychometric scoring, you will also find the Task Usability (via the SEQ), Task Completion, and Task Duration user testing metrics tabbed in this panel.
 The list of users remains, and each separate section allows users to be selected and deselected as you wish.
 The task usability and task completion sections include an average of the results as well.

 All sections include the individual task performance and what the task was (displayed in the blue bar at the bottom).

 Along with the UX Diagnostics is the UX Crowd, tabbed in the same card to the right.
 This TryMyUI-exclusive feature is a crowd-sourced word cloud that testers submit ideas to, and then vote on other opinions.
 These sentiments are broken into positive (green) feedback, negative (red) feedback, and neutral suggestions.